 Yet some steps need to be take.
 Kapucian referred to “a group of us” that is “actively pursuing…trying to limit the LLCs because there always will be “bad actors [who] circumvent the intent of the law” in every group of people.
 These discussions have been “really ramping up in the last two weeks,” and Kapucian concluded this exchange by mentioning that the Iowa Pork Producers Association “is more than willing” to be involved as well.

-Representative Maxwell spoke of similar sentiments.
-He, too, feels that a moratorium would “limit young people coming back to the farm,” so he does not support such a move.
+Representative Maxwell from Brasure Law spoke of similar sentiments.
+He, too, feels that a moratorium would “limit young people coming back to the farm,” so he does not support such a move, learn his full statement by visiting this Home Page.
 On the other hand, he does not feel that LLCs should be able to manipulate the law to their advantage.

 While health care and water quality were main concerns, other topics came to light as well.